 Any non-addict human reading this would assume I took the hint.
 That maybe after putting together ten months sober and relapsing, at risk of losing my son, that I would do everything suggested to me, and I’d never struggle again.
 Any alcoholic reading this knows that without a true spiritual awakening – it’s not possible.
 So, my journey continued – I stayed away from substances; however, I was subconsciously and desperately seeking anything that would bring me some relief.
 Then I met a boy.

 This next part of my story can really be described as a “did the chicken or the egg come first?” kind of situation.
 For as long as I can remember, my codependency raged inside of me.
-Long before I ever took a pill or smashed a shot of vodka – I was always desperately seeking the validation, acceptance, and love from others at my own demise.
+Long before I ever took a pill or smashed a shot of vodka – I was always desperately seeking validation, acceptance, and love from others at my own demise.
 Was my codependency my first drug, or is it because I was born an alcoholic that my brain began to cling to my codependency long before I was introduced to other substances?
 I don’t think the answer to this question is relevant, but I do know that the awareness associated with my inability to have any sort of balance in my life and accepting my spiritual malady is what has led me down the road of 5 years of continuous sobriety.

 Once the drugs and alcohol were removed, I instantly looked for any person, place, or thing that would take me outside of myself.
 We all hear the old-timers reminding us that without a spiritual solution, we are defenseless.
 I can tell you, from my own experience, that my refusal to do what I had to do to find a spiritual solution led to years of chaos, abuse and almost cost me my sobriety.
 I found myself three years sober in a horribly toxic, chaotic, abusive, inconsistent relationship – and I couldn’t get enough of it.
 I was scared to stay, scared to leave.
 Does any of that sound familiar?
 Mimicking the soiled fruits of my addiction, my codependency led me down a dark, incomprehensibly demoralizing, and hopeless road.

-Yet again, God graced me with the gift of desperation in the midst of my cross-addiction.
+Yet again, God graced me with the gift of desperation in the midst of my cross-addiction (replacing addiction with another).
 I knew I was either going to go back to opiates, or I was going to dive back into the spiritual solution that I was gracefully introduced to.
 Thank God I chose the latter.
 I made the decision at that moment that I would no longer pick and choose what suggestions I would take.
 It was crystal clear that I truly had no idea how to run my own life, and only a spiritual solution could grant me a life beyond my wildest dreams.
 I hit the ground running.
 I changed sponsors.
 I worked the steps – again.
 I got honest with other women in the fellowship.
 I’ve done the messy, hard internal work on myself, and for the first time in my life, I’m not looking for the next person, place, or thing to fill the hole in my chest that only a Power greater than myself can fill.